 - Create a dining experience with alcohol at your attraction e.g. historic building.

 - Be accredited under the Australian Tourism Accreditation Program.

 - Uphold your duty of care to customers at all times.

 - Any person who is: in charge of the business, a tour leader or is pouring liquor for a customer must complete a Responsible Service of Alcohol course.

 - Check your eligibility for Exemptions to the Liquor Control Act

 - You do not have to impose the previous limit of 5 standard drinks in 24 hours on individuals.

 - You do not have to invest time and resources in applying for a liquor licence.

 - On your own land/premises or on someone else’s land if you have their permission.

-- In National Parks who have already granted permission to all accredited businesses.
+- In National Parks which have granted permission to all accredited tourism businesses.